 What’ll you need to make this lamb taco recipe:

 • ground lamb – you will need 1 pound of ground lamb for four servings of tacos.
-Buy an extra pack of lamb so you can try my lamb bolognese or mini shepherd’s pies, too.
+Buy an extra pack of lamb so you can try my lamb bolognese recipe or mini shepherd’s pies, too.

 • salt and pepper – more seasoning for the meat.